GregFee/machinelearning_assessment/README.md

 # machinelearning_assessment
-Assessment for Machine Learning Module using Boston Housing Dataset
+Assessment for Machine Learning Module using Boston Housing Dataset.
+The goal was to describe, infer and predict using the dataset

 ## Installation and Running